 - #5.
 Have a talk with your baby about what you are going to do and why.
 It should sound like this, “I’m so excited for you!
 Today we are going to start taking really good care of your teeth, so you don’t get boo-boo’s on them!”
 No, he won’t understand you, that’s not the point.
 Mommy’s miss out on lots of child training by falsely thinking a child has to completely understand FIRST, instead of training, SO they understand!

 - #6.
 Make the first brushing at bedtime.
-After a bath, lotion, jammies, and bottle or breast, but before rocking, reading or snuggling. (if your baby isn’t sleeping well yet, read here and get my free baby sleep training guide here)
+After a bath, lotion, jammies, and bottle or breast, but before rocking, reading, or snuggling.

 - #7.
 At the appointed time, gather toothbrush (with paste already on it!) and a flosser.